neurostuff/NiMARE/docs/about.rst

 visualization, and provides a Python package implementing the above methods.

-In order to improve modularization, the next iteration of Neurosynth will limit itself to the web interface and providing a centralized storage for large-scale automated meta-analyses, but not actually implementing the algorithms used to run those meta-analyses or to perform the other services provided on the website (e.g., functional decoding and topic modeling).
+In order to improve modularization, the next iteration of Neurosynth will limit itself to a web interface for meta-analytic model specification and providing a centralized storage for large-scale meta-analyses, but not actually implementing the algorithms used to run those meta-analyses or to perform the other services provided on the website (e.g., functional decoding and topic modeling).
 The algorithms currently implemented in the `Neurosynth Python package`_ will be implemented (among many others) in NiMARE.
 Under the current plan, the database at the moment stored by Neurosynth will